thephpleague/container/singletons.md

 $firstObject === $secondObject; // true
 ~~~

-Note that using the singleton method is identical to using Container's `add` method with an additional, optional third parameter (which defaults to `false`) that marks the key as a singleton.
-As such, it is possible to use the same fluid interface to define a singleton as you can when adding non-singleton definitions.
+Note that the singleton method is an alias of calling the `add` method with the third parameter set to true.
+As such, it is possible to define a singleton using the same fluid interface you can use when adding non-singleton definitions.

 ~~~ php
 $container->singleton('Some\Class');